Ron Tilton

-Ronald John Tilton (born August 9, 1963) is an American former college and professional football player who was a guard in the National Football League (NFL) for a single season in 1986.
-Tilton played college football for the University of Florida and Tulane University, and thereafter, he played professionally for the Washington Redskins of the NFL.
+Ronald John Tilton (born August 9, 1963) is an American former professional football player who was a guard in the National Football League (NFL) for a single season in 1986.
+Tilton played college football for the Florida Gators and Tulane Green Wave, and thereafter, he played in the NFL for the Washington Redskins.

-Early years
+Early life

 Tilton was born in Homestead, Florida.
 He attended Plant High School in Tampa, Florida, where he played high school football for the Plant Panthers.

 College career

-Tilton attended the University of Florida in Gainesville, Florida, where he played for coach Charley Pell's Florida Gators football team in 1981 and 1982.
-Tilton transferred to Tulane University in New Orleans, Louisiana, and played his final two college football seasons for the Tulane Green Wave football team in 1984 and 1985.
+Tilton attended the University of Florida in Gainesville, Florida, where he played for coach Charley Pell's Gators teams in 1981 and 1982.
+Tilton transferred to Tulane University in New Orleans, Louisiana, and played his final two college seasons for the Green Wave in 1984 and 1985.